SKY-AK05/Annotation_check/README.md

 ## 🏛️ Architecture Overview

 Annotator AI is currently architected as a **standalone in-browser application**.
 This serverless design was chosen to maximize user privacy (no data ever leaves your machine) and eliminate hosting costs.

-All processing happens directly on the client-side.
+To handle intensive computations without freezing the user interface, the application leverages a **Web Worker**.
+All heavy tasks—such as unzipping files, parsing large annotation data, and running the evaluation algorithms—are offloaded to this background thread.
+The main UI thread is responsible only for rendering the interface and managing user interactions, ensuring a smooth and responsive experience even with large datasets.
 While this approach is ideal for smaller datasets and getting started quickly, please see our architectural roadmap for plans to support larger-scale evaluations via a backend server.

 The application leverages **Genkit** and Google's **Gemini** models for its AI-powered features, specifically for schema extraction and logic generation.
 The UI is built with **ShadCN** components for a polished and accessible user experience.